laurenamacpherson/laurenamacpherson/README.md

 - Hi, I’m @laurenamacpherson
 - I'm an MSc Student studying advanced separation processes.
 - I’m currently learning how to use GitHub!
-I'm also learning to use MATLAB and python for model development and machine learning techniques.
+I'm also learning to use MATLAB and python for model development and machine learning techniques, and LaTeX to replace MS Word.
 - I use Notion to organize my tasks and Obsidian to organize my notes.

 <!---